kwolfenb/typing-game-angular/README.md

 ## Layout of the page

 _Separate application into components._
-_There will be a component with the top navbar, office, windows,surface,customer support and admin._
+_There will be a component with the welcome, players, typing and about._
 _Under that there will be a component of images and products to buy that users typically visit._
 _under that there is a component that holds images and links that are in a row for shopping._
 _In nav-bar component there is a customer support page where users can contact them._
 _If you click on the names details will be appeared to contact them._
 _A an admin you can add people who serves as customer support._
 _As an admin you can edit or remove the list of contacts in customer support._
-_Footer component with links to various services, help, and 'about us' pages._

 ## Setup/Installation Requirements